• Skip to primary navigation

 bite of oat flour cake on a fork.

 This recipe is incredibly simple to prep with just a handful of basic ingredients.
 Made with whole grain oat flour, this sheet cake is naturally sweet as well as nutritionally beneficial.
-Oats contain a significant amount of fiber, protein, and healthy fats making this oat flour cake a great nutritious alternative to a more traditional sheet cake.
+And the best part is oats contain a significant amount of fiber, protein, and healthy fats making this oat flour cake a great nutritious alternative to a more traditional sheet cake.
+Like other cakes, there are ways to keep it light and tender, reference this guide on fluffy cakes for more information.

 Looking for more oat and oat flour recipes?
 Check out these oatmeal chocolate chip muffins, these oatmeal banana muffins and these oatmeal crepes.